orobotix/SeaDrone-Smart-Thruster-Library/README.md

-# SeaDrone Smart Thruster Driver Library
+# SeaDrone Smart Thruster Library

 This library allows to control up to 15 brushless motors from a single serial port and provide real time feedback for the velocity, current, voltage and temperature of each driver.